 - This UVA and/or UVB exposure results in free radicals which damage your skin's DNA

-This type of UV exposure causes an increase in the thickness of the dead skin cell layer of your skin (stratum corneum).
-It’s you skin’s way of trying to protect itself because a thick dead skin cell layer does give a little sun protection (think palms and soles which are the extreme and have really thick dead skin cell layers).
+This type of UV exposure gives your rough and dull skin.
+That's because it stimulates your skin to increase in the thickness of the dead skin cell layer of your skin (stratum corneum) and that create rough skin texture!
+It's your skin's way of trying to protect itself because a thick dead skin cell layer does give a little sun protection (think palms and soles which are the extreme and have really thick dead skin cell layers).
 Unfortunately, we like to exfoliate off these same dead skin cells because they make skin look dull, dry, and leathery.
-It’s one of those ‘you can’t have your cake and eat it too’ situations; slight sun protection and dull leathery skin, or exfoliated soft skin and no sun protection from that tan.
-Anyone who’s read my blog before knows what I’d choose!
+It's one of those 'you can't have your cake and eat it too' situations; slight sun protection and dull leathery skin, or exfoliated soft skin and no sun protection from that tan.
+Anyone who's read my blog before knows what I'd choose!

 - This is delayed tanning that takes time to form.